micmejia/bible-dump/AMPC/Luke/Luke 20.md

 Then the owner of the vineyard said, What shall I do?
-I will send my beloved son; it is [^i]probable that they will respect him.
+I will send my beloved son; it is probable that they will respect him.